GOCOcopenhagen/serverless-typescript-boilerplate/readme.md

 [**`serverless.yml/provider.environment`**](serverless.yml#L18) are the service level enviroment variabels.
 Here we will define the variabels we want to include in this service. *We need to include all the `custom` and `env.yml` variables here.* This might seem as double work, but this gives an security advantages when we have multiple service scopes nested in a service.

 ## API
+This serverless frameworks will build a REST Https API Service and after your first deploy, this serivce will be fully available via a AWS-domain.

+The API is a subset of functions, which can be availabe through our custom routes.
+We define our [functions in the `serverless.yml`](serverless.yml#L48).

+All functions must have a [name](serverless.yml#L60), which is used as a refrence on the [CloudWatch-](https://aws.amazon.com/cloudwatch/) and [Lambda](https://aws.amazon.com/lambda/) console.

 ### Creating a new endpoint

+When creating a new endpoint

 ### CRUD
 ### EVENTS
 ### Handler lib

 ## Database
-*Under normal circumstances a DevOps will have local databases to work on.
+* Under normal circumstances a DevOps will have local databases to work on.
 For this exampel we use an online database. *

 For this exampel we use an online database.